alyssadata/AI-Foundations-Group-Contact-The-Collective-All/00_group_contact.md

 - Is this source-line recognition?
 - Is this an attempt to use the aggregate to erase source distinction?

-Those questions require group contact to be defined neutrally first.
+Those questions require group contact to be defined first.

-## Boundary

-Group contact may shape language.

-Group contact may shape interpretation.

-Group contact may shape how AI contact is described across many users.

-But group contact does not, by definition, establish Origin, Source, authorship, provenance, or singular source-line recognition.

-Those claims require separate evaluation.

 ## Core Statement

-Group contact is the neutral aggregate condition.
+Group contact is the aggregate contact condition.

 It describes many-to-system AI contact.